Guy Martin: Personal machinery

 Martin also owns a large collection of bicycles and motorcycles, including a Bimota.
 In bicycles, he has owned a Raleigh Chopper, then a Raleigh Mustang, Falcon Fattrack, but describes his first proper bike as being a Whyte 46 bought in 2005, followed by an Orange 224, Scott Ransom 10, Alpine 160, finally settling on a Cotic.

 Legal issues

-By late-2011, he had accrued 21 penalty points on his standard UK driving licence, having been caught speeding several times in his Ford Transit van.
+By late-2011, Martin had accrued 21 penalty points on his standard UK driving licence, having been caught speeding several times in his Ford Transit van.
 He avoided a driving ban when on 18 points, being given another three in lieu of a ban, after the judge showed leniency due to the effect it would have on his livelihood, had he lost it.
 After a period of "driving like a saint" he was expecting to have regained a clean record by April 2015.